Things to Consider About Your Dental Insurance in Mexico

 You pay your monthly premiums so you can have some coverage for dental care.
 But what if you need extensive work?
 Chances are your dental insurance will max out at $1,500 or $2,000.
-Many dental insurance companies count the cost of your yearly examinations, x-rays, and cleanings in that amount.
+Many dental insurance providers count the cost of your yearly examinations, X-rays, and cleanings in that amount.
 That leaves you with some money still left, but certainly not enough to cover you if you need extensive treatment.

 Step 1: Before you go to Mexico contact your dental insurance provider and ask if you are covered for the dental treatment you plan to have done.
 Ask if you need pre-authorization, what are the requirements for the reimbursement, and what address you need to send the dental receipts.

 Step 2: In advance, before your appointment, let the dental clinic you plan to file an insurance claim.
 If you have any questions concerning your insurance please contact your insurance provider or the dental clinic for assistance.

 Step 3: After you complete your dental care, mail the receipt to your dental insurance provider.
 If you do not hear from your insurance provider within a few weeks, call them directly to inquire about your claim.

 Please remember, when you seek dental care outside of the U.S., you are responsible for obtaining the necessary documentation for services provided, filing a claim with your insurance provider, and paying the dentist at the time services are performed.

 Although some dental clinics in Mexico can directly bill your insurance company, the vast majority of dentists will only complete the reimbursement paperwork and you will have to submit it to your insurance provider.
 Please note, that all clinical notes are written in Spanish, and hence, can sometimes present a challenge in processing insurance.

 To find out more about how you can get affordable, high-quality dental care in Mexico, call us today at (505) 738-7770 or click this link to send us your inquiry and we’ll get back to you.